Figures logo

 The Maltese government released draft legislation partially implementing the Directive in June 2025 and the new rules entered into force on 27 August 2025.
 Under the law, employers must provide pay information to job applicants before the start of employment.
 However, it doesn’t go as far as some other countries: there’s no requirement to include salary in job ads, and no explicit ban on asking candidates about salary history (a core requirement of the Directive).

 Similarly, the legislation gives employees the right to request information about their pay level and the pay levels of colleagues performing the same work.
 However, it does not extend this right to information about colleagues performing ‘work of equal value’, a key principle of the EU Directive.
 The law also contains no requirement for gender pay gap reporting.
-This will need to be introduced by further legislation before the June 2026 deadline.
+This will need to be introduced by further legislation if Malta is to meet the June 2026 deadline.

 Netherlands